vtexdocs/help-center-content/docs/tracks/en/detaching-skus-by-specification.md

 ![screencapture-footnotes-sandals-2021-02-11-14 21 21](https://images.ctfassets.net/alneenqid6w5/3wDeiYyhcz0BNUyJrDo7zI/234e5508195490b55170e047dd6a9377/screencapture-footnotes-sandals-2021-02-11-14_21_21.png)

-<div class="alert alert-info"><p>
-If search results are sorted by relevance, the SKUs of a given product will be grouped together.
-In other words, they will be displayed side by side.</p></div>
+>ℹ️ If search results are sorted by relevance, the SKUs of a given product will be grouped together.
+In other words, they will be displayed side by side.

 ## Configuration
 To configure which attributes will be used to detach SKUs, see our [Search Settings](https://help.vtex.com/en/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/5t75L6lYNwix93l41s1Yrx#) article.